Brioche with Tuppo: The Soft Secret of Sicilian Breakfast!

 A singular but surprisingly harmonious pairing is with a glass of Malvasia delle Lipari, a sweet wine whose amber note reflects the tones of the freshly baked brioche, creating a tasting experience of rare elegance.

-FAQ about Brioche con il tuppo
+FAQ about Brioche with Tuppo

 -